AlexHff/laravel-eCommerce/README.md

 # ece-piscine
-A CS project written in HTML5, CSS, javascript and PHP using Laravel Framework.
+An eCommerce Web Platform written in HTML5, CSS, javascript and PHP using Laravel Framework.

 ## Installation
 To quickly install Composer in the current directory, run the following script in your terminal.